telefonicaid/fiware-cygnus/flume/README.md

 # sink class, must not be changed
 cygnusagent.sinks.hdfs-sink.type = es.tid.fiware.fiwareconnectors.cygnus.sinks.OrionHDFSSink
 # Comma-separated list of FQDN/IP address regarding the Cosmos Namenode endpoints
+# If you are using Kerberos authentication, then the usage of FQDNs instead of IP addresses is mandatory
 cygnusagent.sinks.hdfs-sink.cosmos_host = x1.y1.z1.w1,x2.y2.z2.w2
 # port of the Cosmos service listening for persistence operations; 14000 for httpfs, 50070 for webhdfs and free choice for inifinty
 cygnusagent.sinks.hdfs-sink.cosmos_port = 14000